PDC-support/pdc-intro/PITCHME.md

 ---

-# Example 2: Offloading to GPU with OpenMP - building
+# Example 2: Offloading to GPU with OpenMP

 In this example we build and test run a Fortran program that calculates the dot product of two long vectors by means of offloading to GPU with OpenMP.
 The build is done within the PrgEnv-cray environment using the Cray Compiler

 * Download the source code
     - ``wget https://github.com/ENCCS/openmp-gpu/raw/main/content/exercise/ex04/solution/ex04.F90``

-* Load the ROCm module and set the accelerator target to amd-gfx90a (AMD MI250X GPU)
+* Load the ROCm module and set the accelerator target to amd-gfx90a
-    - ``ml rocm/5.0.2``
-    - ``ml craype-accel-amd-gfx90a``
+    - ``ml rocm/5.0.2 craype-accel-amd-gfx90a``

 * Compile the code on the login node
     - ``ftn -fopenmp ex04.F90 -o ex04.x``

 ---

-# Example 2: Offloading to GPU with OpenMP - running I

 * Test the code in interactive session.

 * First queue to get one GPU node reserved for 10 minutes
     - ``salloc -N 1 -t 0:10:00 -A <project name> -p gpu``

-* wait for a node, then run the program
-    - ``srun -n 1 ./ex04.x``
+* wait for a node, then run the program ``srun -n 1 ./ex04.x``

-* with program output to standard out
-    - ``The sum is:  1.25``
+* with program output to standard out ``The sum is:  1.25``

 ---

-# Example 2: Offloading to GPU with OpenMP - running II

-* Alternatively, login to the node
+* Alternatively, login to the reserved GPU node
-    - ``ssh nid002792``

-  where nid002792 is one of the Dardel GPU nodes.
+    - ``ssh nid002792 #nid002792 is one of the GPU nodes``

-* Load the rocm module
+* Load ROCm, activate verbose runtime information, and run the program
     - ``ml rocm/5.0.2``

-* Run the program
+    - ``export CRAY_ACC_DEBUG=3``
     - ``./ex04.x``

 * with program output to standard out
-    - ``The sum is:  1.25``

-* Activate verbose runtime information with the environment variable
-    - ``export CRAY_ACC_DEBUG=3``

 ```
 ACC: Version 5.0 of HIP already initialized, runtime version 50013601